cs573-21s/02-datavis-7ways/README.md

 - **Filtered Data**:

-In d3, matplotlib, and mpld3, I made use of different ways to filter data and remove clumns with NaN value.
+In d3, matplotlib, and mpld3, I made use of different ways to filter data and remove columns with NaN value.

 ## Design Achievements
 - **Color map**: